xellgrid/XellGrid/README.md

-# Movellab Spreadsheet
+# XellGrid

-Movellab Spreadsheet is a successor of discontinued Qgrid with added support to JupyterLab and enhanced UI.
+XellGrid is a successor of discontinued Qgrid with added support to JupyterLab and enhanced UI.

 Our plan is to add more "Excel" like features to enable "low code/no code" users to benefit from